SerenityOS/serenity/Documentation/RunningTests.md

 ninja && ninja test
 ```

-To see the stdout/stderr output of failing tests, the reccommended way is to set the environment variable [`CTEST_OUTPUT_ON_FAILURE`](https://cmake.org/cmake/help/latest/manual/ctest.1.html#options) to 1.
+To see the stdout/stderr output of failing tests, the recommended way is to set the environment variable [`CTEST_OUTPUT_ON_FAILURE`](https://cmake.org/cmake/help/latest/manual/ctest.1.html#options) to 1.

 ```sh
 CTEST_OUTPUT_ON_FAILURE=1 ninja test